The Wicked Wiz of Oz: The Rusical!: Fashion

 For the runway, Kori King wears an outfit inspired by Dorothy (pictured is Judy Garland as Dorothy in the 1939 film The Wizard of Oz).

 For the runway show, Suzie Toot has a monochromatic Art Deco-inspired leotard and a Japanese-inspired paper parasol.
 Jewels Sparkles wears a black dress and carries a black umbrella with a beaded trim.
 Arrietty's red-colored gown has ruffles and showcases her Latin heritage.
 Lexi Love has a black-and-gold outfit and wears a parasol as a hat.
 Sam Star showcases a Southern belle-inspired outfit.

 Lydia B Kollins has a flying nun-inspired floral outfit.
 Kori King's outfit is inspired by the gingham dress of Judy Garland as Dorothy in The Wizard of Oz.
 Kori King carries a stuffed dog in a basket (referencing Toto).
 Onya Nurve presents a yellow outfit made of chiffon.
 Acacia Forgot has a Dior-inspired dress and tall hair made with two parasols and wigs.
 Lana Ja'Rae wears a vampire-inspired black gown and a wig previously worn in the show by (her "drag sister") Luxx Noir London.

+Reception

+Jason P. Frank of Vulture rated the episode three out of five stars.
+The episode earned lighting designer Gus Dominguez, moving light programmer Thomas Schneider, media server programmer Darren Barrows, and gaffer Steve Moreno a nomination in the Outstanding Lighting Design / Lighting Direction for a Variety Series category at the 77th Primetime Emmy Awards (2025).